rong-xiaoli/prox/README.md

 $ go get -u github.com/ollybritton/prox
 ```

-This will install the package, as well as the `prox` [command line tool]((#command-line-tool)).
+This will install the package, as well as the `prox` [command line tool](#command-line-tool).
 The MaxMind GeoIP database is embedded into the binary, which means no additional setup is required.
 Although this does increase the size (20M for the binary!), I would argue that this is a neccessary evil as it reduces setup and besides, the database would need to stored somewhere anyway.